Feeling overwhelmed by your project?

 In this blog post, we’ll discuss four intuitive tips for making decisions as a responsible project leader.

-What are the 4 tips for making decisions as a responsible project leader?
+What are 4 tips for making decisions as a responsible project leader?

 As a project or program leader, you are tasked with making decisions that will impact the collaborative effort of your team and the success of the project .